Documentation > Server > Testing

 python -m pytest tests/ -m integration

-Frontend Tests (TypeScript/Vitest)
+Frontend Tests (TypeScript/Vitest with MSW)

-# Run all frontend tests
+# Run all frontend tests (with MSW automatically active)

 cd frontend && npm test